fairDataSociety/fairOS-dfs/README.md

 ### User
 The first step in dfs is to create a user.
 Every user is associated with a 12 word mnemonic based hd wallet.
-This wallet is passwod protected and stored in the datadir. whenever a user created a pod for himself, a new key pair is created using this mnemonic.
+This wallet is password protected and stored in the datadir. whenever a user created a pod for himself, a new key pair is created using this mnemonic.
 A user can use this mnemonic and import their account in any device and instantly see all their pods.